AZaviruha/react-form-generator/docs/docs/index.md

         frameborder="0">
 </iframe>

-To see our form, go to tab "Result".
-In the tab HTML, you can see some basic metadata, that Generator uses to render form.
+To see our form, go to the tab "Result".
+In the tab "HTML", you can see some basic metadata, that Generator uses to render form.

 ```javascript
 window.meta = {